nsg21/PasswordRunes/README.md

 [More details](60/README.md)

 ### PasswordRunes36
+It is possible to select 72 out of 120 pattenrs of PasswordRunes60 and combine them into 36 tiles which are easier to manufacture on laser cutter or 3d-printer.
-Set of 36 runes allows passords with up to 246 bits of entropy.
+This set of 36 runes allows passords with up to 246 bits of entropy.

 [More details](36/README.md)

 ### PasswordRunes18
+PasseordRunes36 come in pairs: with and without a dot in the center, all other dots being identical.
+Therefore it is possible to separate the set into 2 visually homomorphic subsets.
+Alternatively, the dot pattern for the subset without a central dot may be rearranged by moving side dots closer towards the center.
+This gives patterns that are less obviously "rectangular", which may be beneficial for some applications.

-Set of 36 runes allows passords with up to 246 bits of entropy.
+The set of 18 runes allows passords with up to 106 bits of entropy.
+This is probably not enough for long term keys, but may still be acceptable in some situations.

 [More details](18/README.md)